siv2r/bip-frost-signing/README.md

 The tweak mode provided to *ApplyTweak* depends on the application:
 Plain tweaking can be used to derive child public keys from a threshold public key using [BIP32][bip32].
 On the other hand, X-only tweaking is required for Taproot tweaking per [BIP341][bip341].
-A Taproot-tweaked public key commits to a *script path*, allowing users to create transaction outputs that are spendable either with a FROST threshold-signature or by providing inputs that satisfy the script path.
+A Taproot-tweaked public key commits to a *script path*, allowing users to create transaction outputs that are spendable either with a FROST threshold signature or by providing inputs that satisfy the script path.
 Script path spends require a control block that contains a parity bit for the tweaked X-only public key.
 <!-- markdownlint-disable-next-line MD011 -->
 The bit can be obtained with *GetPlainPubkey(tweak_ctx)[0] & 1*.